ayushranjan28/feather-press/src/themes/chyrp/README.md

-# Chyrp Theme for Feather Press
+# Chyrp Theme for Chryp Lite

 A modern, accessible, and responsive blog theme inspired by the original Chyrp Lite platform, built with React, TypeScript, and Tailwind CSS.